Middle Musquodoboit, Nova Scotia: Amenities

 There are numerous farms in the Middle Musquodoboit area.
 It, along with Upper Musquodoboit, are the major communities in the valley, being the two largest communities.
-Middle Musquodoboit has a bakery/restaurant, a fire station, a police station, a natural resources station, a post office, and an RBC bank.
-The annual Halifax County Exhibition is held each August in the community.
+Middle Musquodoboit has a bakery/restaurant called Reid's, which has operated in the town by its namesake family since the late 1800s and initially functioned as a general store for the community; a fire station, a police station, a natural resources station, and a post office.
+The annual Halifax County Exhibition is held the 3rd week of August in the community.
 There is a park along the Musquodoboit River 5 minutes outside Middle Musquodoboit, towards Upper Musquodoboit.
 Musquodoboit Valley Memorial Hospital (MVMH) is the only hospital in the Musquodoboit Valley.
 The facility is located on the opposite side of the Musquodoboit River.
 It is connected to Braeside Nursing Home, which is adjacent to the hospital.

 Middle Musquodoboit boasts two schools: Musquodoboit Rural High School (MRHS) and Musquodoboit Valley Education Centre (MVEC).

 MRHS is the only high school in the Musquodoboit Valley.
 It has two feeder schools, Musquodoboit Valley Education Centre and Upper Musquodoboit Consolidated School, located in Upper Musquodoboit.
 The school teaches grades seven through twelve.
 The school offers Intensive French.
 The school was constructed in 2008.
 As of 2017, there are 273 students enrolled in the school.
 Musquodoboit Valley Education Centre (MVEC) is a feeder school of MRHS.
 The school teaches grades primary through six.
 The school was constructed in 2001.
 As of 2017, there are 119 students enrolled in the school.